 PROVIDENCE, R.I.
-(WPRI) — While there have been no findings of EEE or West Nile Virus in Rhode Island, Massachusetts or Connecticut so far this year, the R.I.
+(WPRI) — With EEE having been detected in Rhode Island and Massachusetts and West Nile virus popping up recently in Seekonk, the R.I.
 Department of Environmental Management (DEM) is urging people to protect against mosquito bites.

 The threat of mosquito-borne illnesses lasts until the first heavy frost, which typically arrives in late October.